gogobook/my-asp-dot-net/ch6.md

 cater to the possibility of null values when working with nullable and

 reference types.
-The operator is placed between two operands—the first operand must be a nullable type or reference type, and the second operand must be of the same type as the first or of a type that is implicitly convertible to the type of the first operand.
+The operator is placed between two operands——the first operand must be a nullable type or reference type, and the second operand must be of the same type as the first or of a type that is implicitly convertible to the type of the first operand.
 The null